telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

   internally by the HTTP server library.
 Default value is 64 kB.

 * **maxConnections**.
 Maximum number of simultaneous connections.
-Default value is 1020, for legacy reasons, while the lower limit is 1 and there is no upper limit (limited by max file descriptors of the operating system).
+Default value is 1020, for legacy reasons, while the lower limit is 1 and there is no upper limit (limited by max number of file descriptors of the operating system).

 * **reqPoolSize**.
 Size of thread pool for incoming connections.
 Default value is 0, meaning no thread pool at all, i.e., a new thread is created to manage each new incoming HTTP request and destroyed after its use.
-Thread pool mode use internally the `epoll()` system call, which is more efficient that the one used when no thread pool is used (`poll()`).
+Thread pool mode uses internally the `epoll()` system call, which is more efficient than the one used when no thread pool is used (`poll()`).
 Some performance information regarding this can be found in [the documentation of the HTTP server library itself](https://www.gnu.org/software/libmicrohttpd/manual/libmicrohttpd.html#Thread-modes-and-event-loops).